Cockatrice/Cockatrice/doc/doxygen/extra-pages/user_documentation/card_pictures/custom_card_pictures.md

 \attention Keep in mind that templates using `!name!` or `!set:muid!` resolve by name or multiverse ID, not by the exact printing.
 Only the Scryfall `!set:uuid!` templates always return the exact printing requested.
 See
 @ref fixing_card_pictures for more on this.

+# Image Overrides

+The quickest way to give one card custom art is an image override: right-click the card in the deck editor's printing selector and open the **Image Overrides** submenu of the context menu.

+- **Load Custom Image...** — choose a picture file (the dialog suggests PNG, JPG/JPEG and WebP); it becomes that card's artwork immediately.
+- **One entry per alternate printing** of the card, labeled `<set> <collector number>` (hovering an entry previews that printing's artwork).
+Selecting one makes the card use that exact printing's picture, so e.g. a basic land can be shown with any of its artworks.
+- **Clear Custom Image** — removes the stored override and returns the card to normal resolution.
+It is only available while the card has a stored override.

+Overrides are stored as `.png` files in `<pictures directory>/downloadedPics/`, under the "Naming scheme" configured on the Storage settings page, and are matched the same way as downloaded images.
+Because local files are checked before any URL is requested, an override always wins over downloaded artwork and `picurl` for that card.
+The override exists only on the machine it was created on - it is not part of the deck file - so a card with a stored override shows normally on another computer.

+\attention If you also keep a matching file in the CUSTOM folder, that file is matched before the override.
+When you change an override, use **Clear Custom Image** so the stored `.png` is replaced; manually deleting the file in `downloadedPics/` has the same effect.